Doha Film Institute

 About the Director

-Ahmed Yassin is an award-winning Iraqi writer–director based in the UK.
-In 2015, his short film ‘Children of God’ earned multiple accolades, including the Muhr Award for Best Arab Short, the FIPRESCI Award, the Seoul Guro Award for Best Live Action Short, and the Jury Award at the Disability Film Festival in Cannes.
-His debut feature, ‘Hanging Gardens’, premiered at the Venice Film Festival in 202
+Ahmed Yassin is an award-winning Iraqi, UK-based writer-director.
+In 2015, his short film ‘Children of God’ brought him the Muhr Award for Best Arab Short, the FIPRESCI Award, the Seoul Guro Award for Best Live Action Short, and the Jury Award at the Disability Film Festival in Cannes.
+His debut feature film, ‘Hanging Gardens’, premiered at the Venice Film Festival in 2022.

 Contacts